Smaug123/WoofWare.Whippet/README.md

 (MSBuild only allows strings here, so the `"true"` in the above example is a string, not a boolean.
 If you want more advanced inputs to your plugin, you will have to create a parser yourself.)

+You can supply `<WhippetSuppressPlugin>WoofWare.Whippet.Plugin.Json</WhippetSuppressPlugin>` (for example) next to `<WhippetFile>` to suppress on that file the action of all plugins from the specified comma-separated list of plugin assemblies.

 ## Standalone tool

 The standalone tool takes the following arguments: